FB

 Plans are now available in the Car & Equipment Hauler Trailers category of the plans store.
 Also, here are some direct links to the plans for drive-over fender trailers for hauling cars, or drivable equipment.
 (The wide body car hauler trailers – as we like to say.)

-These are effectively the same trailer, one with 4″ drop axles, and one with straight axles.
+These are very similar trailers, one with 4″ drop axles, and one with straight axles.
 However, they are different plans because the parts to support the fenders are different – because the deck height is different.
 The tops of the drive-over fenders are the same for both trailers, but the straight axles make the deck of the one higher, therefore the “hump” over the fenders is less.

 Also, both of these plans have the option for 10,400 lb. capacity which offers a 2″ lower deck height.
 Check out all the other options in the plans too.